noidsirius/Axer/README.md

 	- `set_delay`: Sets the time for each interval (cycle).
 	- `set_step_executor`: Sets the driver (step_executor).
 The extra can be `talkback`, `regular` (touch based), `sighted_tb` (touch based TalkBack).
 	- `set_physical_touch`: If the extra is 'true', the regular executor emulates *touch*, otherwise it uses A11yNodeInfo events to perform actions.
-	- `do_step`: Performs a single step where the step is provided in extra.
+	- `step_execute`: Performs a single step where the step is provided in extra.
-	- `interrupt`: Interrupts the current step execution
+	- `step_interrupt`: Interrupts the current step execution
+	- `step_clear`: Stops the current step execution and remove the step result
 	- `init`: Initializes a use case, the use case speicfication is provided in extra.
 	- `start`: Starts the use case (`init` must be called beforehand)
 	- `stop`: Stops the current use case execution